credativ/pg_snakeoil/README.md

 downtimes.

-This is facilitated by using pg_receivelogical to acquire the data entering the server instead of file system access.
-The reaction to a positive ClamAV is fully customizable from asynchronous notification of the admins or synchronous denial of a commit to the application.
+This is facilitated by using pg_receivelogical to acquire the data entering the server instead of file system access, allowing offloading of the CPU-time required for scanning to another server.
+The reaction to a positive ClamAV result is fully customizable from asynchronous notification of the admins or synchronous denial of a commit to the application.